Zafiirah13/Prompt-Engineering/README.md

 Prompt engineering is a hybrid between programming, instructing, and teaching that guides AI language models to generate your desired responses.
-The notebooks from this repository my learning.
+The materials from this repository are entorely from these resources below.

 Free Learning Resources